The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 Plus, not many cards offer such strong rewards on car rentals, making the Venture X card an obvious choice in that category.

 Also, there’s no limit to the bonus rewards you can earn in the travel categories.
-If you frequently book a lot of cash airfare, hotels, and car rentals, you could significantly benefit by using the Venture X card.
+If you frequently book a lot of cash airfares, hotels, and car rentals, you could significantly benefit by using the Venture X card.

 Fees and Credits: Annual Credits Galore!

-While the welcome bonus and earn rates are best-in-class, it’s the ongoing perks that set this card apart.
+While the welcome bonus and earn rates are already best-in-class, it’s the ongoing perks that set this card apart.

 The Venture X card isn’t the only one doing this.
 We’ve seen similar rebates on other top-tier US credit cards: